General Information About the Course#

-For the learning objectives etc. of the course, see the course base.
+For the course’s learning objectives and more, please refer to the DTU course base.

 Course Structure#

-A course week contains the following elements: A Long Day with a lecture and an exercise session with your teacher present, as well as a Short Day with a lecture and partial self-study that ends with a Weekly Test which lasts one hour.
-It is important that you participate in all of these activities, and it is your yield from this that will be tested at the written exam.
-You must expect a significant amount of homework.
+A course week includes the following elements: a Long Day and a Short Day, both with a lecture and group sessions with the teaching assistants (TAs), with the Short Day concluding with the Weekly Test, which lasts one hour.
+It is important that you participate in all these activities, as your performance will be tested in the written exam.
+You should also expect a significant amount of homework.

 Self-study 12:30-13:00.